 What Won: Ballot Measures and Local Initiatives

-Amendment K is still too close to call.
-The current statewide vote is 55% yes and 44% no with only 71% of the votes in—since this measure removes language from the Colorado Constitution, it needs a minimum of 55% to pass.
-Weld County voters rejected the measure by a wide 25-point margin.
-If this measure passes, deadlines for signature petition submissions, judges seeking retention, and providing ballot information to voters will be a week sooner.
+Amendment K did not pass with a statewide margin of 45% yes and 55% no. Weld County voters rejected the measure by a wide 25-point margin.
+Since the measure did not pass, deadlines for signature petition submissions, judges seeking retention, and providing ballot information to voters will not change.

 Amendment 79 passed with a statewide vote of 61% yes and 38% no. Weld County voters rejected the measure by a narrow 0.9-point margin.
 Since this measure passed, the right to access abortion services and the possibility for the state to fund or reimburse for these services are now rights guaranteed by the Colorado Constitution.

-Amendment 80 did not pass with a statewide vote of 47% yes and 52% no. Weld County voters supported the measure by a 10-point margin.
+Amendment 80 narrowly did not pass with a statewide vote of 49.32% yes and 50.68% no. Weld County voters supported the measure by a 10-point margin.
 Since this measure failed, a student’s right to attend any Colorado school regardless of where they live is still a state law but not a right guaranteed by the state constitution.

 Proposition JJ passed with a statewide vote of 76% yes and 24% no. Weld County voters supported the measure by a similarly wide 40-point margin.
 Since this measure passed, Colorado will keep all of the taxes collected from sports betting instead of reimbursing revenues over $29 million back to the casinos.